 If my blood sugar before a meal is around 100, I will dose 2 units of Novolog (fast acting bolus insulin).
-I also have 11 units of basal long acting insulin Tresiba on board that I dose in the AM.
-Just 2 units of bolus insulin will cover and process the carbohydrates in this meal, and allow me to avoid a blood sugar spike and return me to an average blood sugar goal of 100 mg/dL.
+I also have 11 units of basal long-acting insulin Tresiba on board that I dose in the AM.
+Just 2 units of bolus insulin will cover and process the carbohydrates in this meal as energy, and I avoid a blood sugar spike and return me to an average blood sugar goal of 100 mg/dL.

 Try this out for yourself and take notes on your bodies response after eating macro balanced foods with lots of vegetables.

 Were you able to take less insulin to reach your goal blood sugar?

 Comment below or send me a message, I'd love to hear how it's going!